visitor257/GalPie/README_EN.md

 </table>
 <br><br>
 Known bugs: <br>
 1. Scene does not match the loaded save.
-(Fixed)
+(Fixed)<br>
+2. The development of the start screen is not yet complete.<br>